nanako0707/myapp/README.md

 ## Functions list
 - [ ] Login function
 - [ ] User registration function
-  - [ ] Email address, name, password required
+  - [ ] Email address, name and password are required
 - [ ] User edit function
+- [ ] Administrator privileges
+  - [ ] Procedure can be deleted only by administrator
+  - [ ] Can create/edit/delete users
-- [ ] Operation procedure list display function
+- [ ] Surgical procedure list display function
   - [ ] Show the number of comments
 - [ ] Operation procedure creation function
-  - [ ] Required surgery name, procedure, creation date
+  - [ ] Operation name, procedure and creation date are required
+  - [ ] You can post the procedure in Markdown format
 - [ ] Surgical procedure editing function
-  - [ ] Procedure list, creation, and editing can be executed only by the logged-in user.
+  - [ ] Procedure list, creation and editing can be executed only by the logged-in user.
-  - [ ] Editor's name, edit date, status (changed/not modified/editing) required
+  - [ ] Editor's name, edit date, status (change/no change/editing) are required
-- [ ] Function to delete surgical procedure
+- [ ] Operation procedure deletion function
   - [ ] Procedure can be deleted only by administrator
-- [ ] Procedure Stock Function
+- [ ] Stock function of procedure
-  - [ ] Regarding the stock of procedures, it can be done only once for each procedure
+  - [ ] Regarding procedure stock, you can only do it once per procedure
-- [ ] About comment function and stock function can be executed without page transition
+- [ ] Comment function and stock function can be executed without page transition
-- [ ] Email function
+- [ ] Mail function
-  - [ ] When the procedure creation/editing is completed, all users are notified by email.
+  - [ ] All users will be notified by email when comments/procedures are created/edited
 - [ ] Search function
   - [ ] Keyword (fuzzy) search for medical department/surgery name, search for each status, or narrowed search
 - [ ] Comment function
   - [ ] It is possible to comment on the surgical procedure
 - [ ] Procedure list sort function
-  - [ ] Procedures can be displayed for each medical department or in order of AIUEO
+  - [ ] Procedures can be displayed by medical department or by update date/time
 - [ ] Batch processing
-  - [ ] Periodically (daily) notify users who have not confirmed the changed procedure.
+  - [ ] Notify users who have not confirmed the changed procedure regularly (every Monday at 8 o'clock)
+- [ ] Notification function
+  - [ ] You will be notified on the screen when you comment or stock the procedure you posted.

 ## Catalog design,Table_Definition,Screen transition diagram,,Wire frame
 * https://docs.google.com/spreadsheets/d/e/2PACX-1vQBI5Za3X0_-KUGobWm3zLDX5_i1uQdEStIWrtyo4_UDet2LuzlMq6k_-4AZioMtwCug5dYjDX6eyK6/pubhtml